ZAPPhysics/QFT_Sims/README.md

 image file (e.g. img134.png).
 Then, change the starting time to this number divided by 10 (e.g. t=13.4) and the starting label to this number plus 1 (e.g. label=135).
 This will continue the program from where it left off without overwriting any old files.

+A note on the outputs: colors are normalized to the highest values at a given time slice.
+So, for example, in the classical case, the most compressed spring will have an RGB value of (1,0,0) and all other RGB values will be normalized based on this length.

 The .pdf file contained in the repository gives a description of the math used for creating the code.